KBNLresearch/forensicImagingResources/doc/rough-notes/notes-tapes-xxlink.md

 Perhaps try again on ext3 or ext4 formatted disk (BUT these cannot be read on Windows).

+**UPDATE**: extracting again as root to an Ext4-formatted disk + updating permissions afterwards fixes this issue.

 Also interesting:

     tar: ./xxlink/vormgeving/Fonts/Oktober/GROENING.TTF: time stamp 2032-02-10 17:55:18 is 399096030.712148596 s in the future
     tar: ./xxlink/vormgeving/Fonts/Wabbit/GROENING.TTF: time stamp 2032-02-10 17:55:18 is 399096030.470655055 s in the future

 While extracting `images/tapes-DDS/18/file000002.dd` (TAR archive): again `Cannot open: Invalid or incomplete multibyte or wide character` errors.

+**UPDATE**: extracting again as root to an Ext4-formatted disk + updating permissions afterwards fixes this issue.

 While extracting `images/tapes-DLT/1/file000001.dd` (dump archive) this happens: